eric2013264/Automated_Soft_Reset/README.md

   Search "USER INPUT VALUE" for areas you will need to customize/calibrate for it to work.<br>
   -  Find a picture or screenshot of the shiny desired and use a color tool to get
      the HSV value.
 Use it to find a lower and upper range to detect.
-         eg. [43, 55, 85], [90, 195, 195] note opencv scales hsv values to [0-180, 0-255, 0-255]
+         eg. [43, 55, 85], [90, 195, 195] note opencv scales hsv values to [0-180, 0-255, 0-255] <br>
   -  Attach and calibrate your servo motors so the pressed_pulsewidth is able to press
      the button on your device.
-While the neutral_pulsewidth doesn't interfere with it.
+While the neutral_pulsewidth doesn't interfere with it. <br>
   -  Position the Pi Camera above your device's screen where the shiny parts of the
      encountered sprite are in frame.
-Being in focus is not necessary.
+Being in focus is not necessary. <br>